-IV.
-Attendance: (5% of total grade)
+V. Attendance (5% of total grade)

-Attendance is expected and essential in any classroom environment.

-- A. More than three absences will adversely affect your grade. - The only excused absences are those students who must miss class for military duty, emergency services (EMS, fire department, police department), or college sponsored activities. - a) In order to be excused you must provide written notification of the reason and duration of your absence two weeks in advance, except in cases of emergency. - B. I will take attendance every day.
-I reserve the right to strike your name from the signin sheet for the day if you simply sign-in and then leave. - C. I use the Early Alert program the college has subscribed to in order to track and encourage attendance.
+- A. Attendance is expected and essential in any classroom environment.
+More than three absences will adversely affect your grade. - 1.
+The only excused absences are those students who must miss class for military duty, emergency services (EMS, fire department, police department), or college sponsored activities. - 2.
+In order to be excused you must provide written notification of the reason and duration of your absence two weeks in advance, except in cases of emergency. - B. I will take attendance every day.
+I reserve the right to strike your name from the sign-in sheet for the day if you simply sign-in and then leave. - C. I use the Early Alert program the college has subscribed to in order to track and encourage attendance.
 When I log class attendance records on it, it will generate and send you an email if you have been absent.
-I try to log attendance each day after class, but sometimes get behind, which may result in multiple emails.
+I try to log attendance each day after class, but sometimes

+- get behind, which may result in multiple emails.
 In the end, it is your job to make sure you sign in each class period. - D. It is your responsibility to let me know if your name ever disappears from the sign-in sheet.
 I update it from the official list regularly, so your name not being there indicates a registration problem you need to deal with quickly.
 I can help direct you to staff who can assist you with those issues. - E. If you anticipate being absent from a scheduled class it is your responsibility to make up missed work, though group work, quizzes and other collaborative exercises cannot be recreated.
-If you must miss class, arrive prepared at the next class meeting. - F. Drops for Non-Attendance - 1.
-If you do not attend during the first week of class, I will drop you. - a) I will only make exceptions to this in situations where I am contacted beforehand and any work that was due during the first week was turned in with me as pre-arranged.
+If you must miss class, arrive prepared at the next class meeting.

+VI.
+Drops for Non-Attendance